Orthopedic Surgery Advances San Diego

 - Reduced post-operative pain

 Read more about Minimally Invasive Surgery

-One of the only surgeons in all of San Diego who performs hip arthroscopy is right here at Tri-City.
-Dr. Andrew Cooperman performs hip arthroscopy which means he makes a small incision and uses a tiny camera and miniature surgical instruments to operate.
+Two of the only surgeons in all of San Diego who perform hip arthroscopy are right here at Tri-CityMedical Center: Dr. Andrew Cooperman and Dr. Harish Hosalkar.
+A small incision is made along with the use of a tiny camera and miniature surgical instruments to operate.

 Dr. Cooperman says hip arthroscopy lets him diagnose and treat hip problems without detaching muscles, dislocating the hip or making large incisions.

 To find out more about minimally invasive procedures for knee, hip, and spine problems call the Orthopaedic and Spine Institute at 760-940-3000 or fill out our special patient form.